 ACS assessment is required for Australia PR using 189, 190 visa.
 ACS is Australia Computer Society and is the official agency for assessing the 2613 category job codes for permanent residency application.

-ACS assessment will analyze your educational to match your degrees with Australia’s educational system and provide a certificate to claim ICT major or Minor status.
+ACS assesses your education to match your degrees with Australia’s educational system and provide a certificate to claim ICT major or Minor status including your work experience.

 Check this sample ACS assessment report for an example:

-The most important date is ‘AFTER month‘ that’s mentioned in the second line of the ACS report.
+The most important date is ‘AFTER month‘ that’s mentioned on the second line.

 Since, they have only specified the month and not specific date, the biggest confusion is over what date to use in Australia SkillSelect EOI (Expression of Interest).

 The official ACS guidance is that you can use the start DAY in EOI as the day of the date you filed your ACS application.

 Example, in the sample ACS report, AFTER April 2010 is the start month for relevant work experience and this application was filed on 3 April 2018.